A beginner’s guide to the bright lights of Broadway

 What shows should I see on Broadway?

 If you’re heading to the Great White Way and stuck on which show to see, why not visit one of Broadway’s newest shows.
-From Tom Hiddleston in Betrayal to premiering productions of Moulin Rouge and Jagged Little Pill, there’s a show that’s suitable for everyone!
+From Moulin Rouge, Jagged Little Pill and Hamilton, there’s a show that’s suitable for everyone!
 Take a look at the newest shows opening this season and get ready to witness unbelievable performances.

 What is the difference between Broadway and off-Broadway?